mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2023/2023-02-03-lebanese-green-beans/index.md

 ---
-title: "Lebanese Green Beans"
+blog: shalveena.com
+categories:
+- lunch-and-dinner
+- recipes
+coverImage: img_8383.jpg
 date: "2023-02-03"
-categories:
-  - "lunch-and-dinner"
-  - "recipes"
 tags:
-  - "beans"
+- beans
-  - "cheap-vegan-eats"
+- cheap-vegan-eats
-  - "easy-vegan-dinner"
+- easy-vegan-dinner
-  - "lebanese-food"
+- lebanese-food
-  - "maxs-favourites"
+- maxs-favourites
-  - "shallys-favourites"
+- shallys-favourites
-  - "vegan"
+- vegan
-  - "vegan-recipes"
+- vegan-recipes
-coverImage: "img_8383.jpg"
+title: Lebanese Green Beans
 ---

 If you don't like green breans, if you think they are boring and easily overcooked, you've got to try these!